lanl/VizAly-Foresight/CBench/dataLoader/Generic_Binary/README.md

 The file format to include in the input JSON file; "filetype": "RAW"

 This is a generic loader for binary data.
-- the binary data is has .raw extension.
+- the binary data has .raw extension.
 - the info file has a .info extension describing the binary data.
 The layout is as follows:

 path to raw file